infonomic/next-payload-monorepo/README.md

 ## Features

 1. Next.js 13 with App Router and custom Next.js server with Payload CMS integration NOTE: HMR in Next .js 13 is currently broken when using a custom server - see https://github.com/vercel/next.js/issues/50400 https://github.com/vercel/next.js/issues/50461
-2. Shared packages for ESLint, a UIKIT, and Tailwind CSS
+2. Shared packages for Tailwind CSS, ESLint, and a custom UI kit
 3. Configured storybook installation with dark theme switcher for Tailwind CSS
 4. A MongoDB example docker-compose.yml configuration to start a fresh MongoDB instance if you need it.